LBHB/python_neurobootcamp/README.md

 While the bootcamp is not run regularly, these materials provide useful preparation for [NEUS 642: Python Programming in Experimental Neuroscience](https://github.com/bburan/NEUS642/blob/master/index.md).
 We recommend that anyone taking NEUS 642 is comfortable working through these notebooks before taking the course.

 The materials were originally hosted on a [JupterHub server](https://jupyterhub.readthedocs.io/en/latest/).
-You can also find more information about how we set it up [here](https://github.com/lbhb/python_neurobootcamp/tree/master/server_setup).
-However, for independent work, we recommend simply installing Jupter notebook on your local computer via Anaconda
+You can find more information about how we set it up [here](server_setup/).
+However, for independent work, we recommend simply [installing Jupter notebook on your local computer via Anaconda](day-5/Day5_Anaconda_Installation.ipynb).

 ## Goals of the bootcamp
 The overall objectives of the course are: